 This proposal aims to develop a multiscale framework for investigating marine soft clays.
 The objectives to reach this aim are the development of an anisotropic aggregation model for clay, the development of simple model materials with well-defined chemical and mechanical properties, and the comparison of these simplified models with naturally occurring soft marine clays.
 The proposed research use concepts from aggregation theory in combination with simulations of macroscopic material properties such as stiffness, strength and permeability.
 Experimental methods consists of state-of-the-art material characterization techniques such as: Nuclear Magnetic Resonance Relaxometry, Time-Resolved Dynamic Light Scattering, chemical analysis methods and mechanical characterization using advanced Bishop Wesley cells.
 The planned work is a bottom-up approach, where simple model materials substitute the natural more complex ones and aid the development of multiscale soil constitutive models.

-Doktor vid Chalmers University of Technology, Architecture and Civil Engineering, GeoEngineering
+Senior forskare vid Chalmers, Architecture and Civil Engineering, GeoEngineering

 Funding Chalmers participation during 2018–2020 with 1,820,042.00 SEK